Skip to main content

 If you do not request a hearing within this period, the determination of the nonacademic misconduct shall be regarded as final and the disciplinary sanction(s) shall be imposed.

 Your disciplinary record is private between you and the institution.
 It is covered by the Family Educational Rights and Privacy Act (FERPA) which protects the privacy of a student’s educational records.
-Your disciplinary record is only able to be released as a result of a subpoena or at your written request.
+Your disciplinary record can only be released as a result of a subpoena or at your written request.

 At UWL, our process is to notify parents on a first-time drug violation and / or a second time alcohol violation for students under the age of 21, or in situations of detox / safety pertaining to substance usage.
 FERPA provides an exception for notification of alcohol and drug law violations for students under the age of 21.
 The goal of the communication is to create a partnership around student's safety.
 Our hope is that parents will discuss the incident with their student and talk candidly about the challenges and risks of using alcohol.
 We believe that positive choices have the most impact on the quality of a student's experience and success at UWL.